 One of the holly factors includes the desires of the child.
 Texas Family Code 153.009 provides on the motion of either party a Judge must interview a child who is age 12 or older in the Judge’s chambers to determine the child’s wishes.

 It is a common misconception that a child age 12 or older gets to decide which parent they get to live with.
-If the child tells the Judge that they want to live with a specific parent, the court can consider that into its decision, but it is not necessarily the deciding factor.
+If the child tells the Judge that they want to live with a specific parent, the court can consider that in its decision, but it is not necessarily the deciding factor.

 Emotional and physical needs of the child now and in the future